 The sports PTs from Seattle Children’s provide care at 4 locations with state-of-the-art facilities designed for ages 6 to 21:

-- Our main campus in Seattle
+- Our hospital campus in Seattle

 - Our North Clinic in Everett